curl/everything-curl/source/reportvuln.md

   impact of the problem and suggests a release schedule.
 This discussion should involve the reporter as much as possible.

-- The release of the information should be "as soon as possible" and is most often synced with an upcoming release that contains the fix.
+- The release of the information should be as soon as possible and is most often synced with an upcoming release that contains the fix.
 If the reporter, or anyone else, thinks the next planned release is too far away then a separate earlier release for security reasons should be considered.